rhodyprog4ds/BrownFall25/resources/glossary.md

 :  the percentage of positive predictions that were actually members of the positive class  $P = \frac{TP}{PP}$ for $TP$ True positives and $PP$ positive predictions
 :  For a {term}`confusion matrix`, $C$ as sklearn:  $ P = \frac{C_{1,1}}{C_{0,1} + C_{1,1}}$
 : also called the positive predictive value

+prediction
+:  the estimated value of the {term}`target` variable for a sample based on what was learned : the output of the {term}`prediction algorithm`

 prediction algorithm
 : an algorithm that takes an input and predicts the output value.